What’s on tap for Bend Ale Trail Month

 How do you earn your prize?
 Just complete any Bend Ale Trail territory in November.
 That’s it—one freakin’ territory, which you could do in an afternoon.
 While we hope you’ll pause at each stop for a pint, no purchase is required to claim a passport stamp or check-in.

-Once you’ve completed your mission, bring your stamped passport or app to the Bend Visitor Center to claim your prize.
+Once you’ve completed your mission, bring your stamped passport or app notification to the Bend Visitor Center to claim your prize.
 There’s a limit of one prize per person, and supplies are limited.
 For first pick of goodies, try starting early in the month.

 And how ‘bout some more prizes?